Free AI-Powered Meal Upgrade Tool

 • Modifies meals you already cook

-• Builds around your cultural foods
+• Builds around your cultural meals

 • 3 changes — nothing overwhelming